May 16, 2020 at 8:00 pm

 Composer Joaquín Turina drew inspiration for Danzas fantásticas, his most-celebrated orchestral work, from the Andalusian region of Spain where he grew up, as well as from a 1919 novella titled La orgía by the Sevillan writer José Más y Laglera, from which Turina inscribed extracts into his score as headings.
 (Source: The Kennedy Center)

-Impressions of Cheonmachong, composed by siblings Kyle and Brooke Newmaster, is not a straightforward Korean traditional three drum dance.
+Impressions of Cheonmachong, co-composed by Brooke Jee-in Newmaster and her brother, Kyle Newmaster, is not a straightforward Korean traditional three drum dance.
 Looking to maintain respect for the original form, it is a new work with traditional and modern movement.
 (Source: billbonk.com)

 Sergei Rachmaninoff settled permanently in the United States at about the time he completed his Third Symphony, in 1936.
 He then busied himself performing and recording some of his works, but a hiatus in his creative activity was broken only by the composition of the Symphonic Dances — the only major work Rachmaninoff composed fully in America.
 (Source: The Kennedy Center)